marygracemoesta/R-User-Guide/Databricks_Architecture_Overview/Architecture.md

 The details of your Apache Spark application can be viewed in the `Spark Web UI`.
 The web UI is accessible in Databricks by going to "Clusters" and then clicking on the "View Spark UI" link.
 Alternatively, you can click at the top left of a notebook where you would select the cluster to view its Spark Web UI.

-### R on Spark
+### Spark with R

-At a high level, here is how an R session interacts with a Spark cluster:
+Both `SparkR` and `sparklyr` are APIs to access the `SparkContext` and execute commands across a cluster from R.  Each package contains wrappers around the original Scala classes and functions that Spark was written in.
+This means that when you use the APIs you are not actually running any R code on the worker nodes.
+The R session on the driver communicates with the JVM to send commands out to the JVM processes on each worker.

-1. R-JVM bridge in the driver - this bridge allows for R jobs to be submitted to a Databricks cluster
+1. R-JVM bridge in the driver - this bridge allows for an R user to submit commands to Spark.
 2. Launching R processes on executors - the process is key to achieve parallelism in SparkR and sparklyr

 <p align="center">